 With all the chatter about beautiful office design, it would be easy to assume workplaces have come a long way from the days of the cubicle farm.
 But recent research has shown this may not actually be the case.

 In spite of increasing images of attractive workplaces from many large Australian companies, many of today’s workplaces are not well designed.
 Poor workplace design leads to increased conflict and stress, which reduces performance and leads to employees resigning.

-Workspace is the second largest overhead for most organisations and can influence productivity by up to 20%.
+Workspace is the second largest overhead for most organizations and can influence productivity by up to 20%.
 This is why organisations are increasingly exploring ways of using the environment to support performance and innovation.

 To accommodate changes in work and the changing needs of workers, the corporate world has seen a significant shift to activity based working or “free addressing”.

 Activity based working allows organisations to save on their accommodation costs, fitting in up to 20% more people in the building by designing workplaces where employees have no fixed desk.
 The concept arose in part in response to the increased desire by organisations for collaboration and networking among employees, and secondly to the increasingly mobile and virtual nature of work.

 Initial research however, has indicated growing concern.
 A 2013 global study by Gensler found that as few as one in four workers report working in an optimal workplace environment, and more than half report being disturbed by others when trying to focus.

 Employees report being constantly interrupted, distracted by noise, and not having enough space.
 Cortisol tests conducted on employees have shown stress levels in quiet private spaces at around half those in noisy open areas.